luizbgomide/sovereign/spells.md

 The spell lasts until it is dispelled or the caster releases the target.
 A caster can have no more creatures under this spell than twice their level or HD; if this number is exceeded, the earliest thrall is freed first.

-Creatures under the effect of Greater Dominate Person display numerous small tics and magically-compelled quirks of behavior that may provoke puzzlement in casual observers and will give away the mental influence entirely to an onlooker with at least [Magic](/rules#magic)-0 skill who can observe them for at least an hour.
+Creatures under the effect of Greater Dominate Person display numerous small tics and magically-compelled quirks of behavior that may provoke puzzlement in casual observers and will give away the mental influence entirely to an onlooker with at least [Magic](/rules#magic)-0 who can observe them for at least an hour.

 #### Pull Object
 The contents of single visible target are extracted and placed in the caster’s hands.